JemitDave/Automation_scripts/Readme.txt

-#Range of scripts mainly for automating tasks
+Range of scripts mainly for automating repetitive/boring tasks